Japan : Safety by CityJapan - safety as a country

-The risk of terrorism is low in Yokohama.
+The risk of terrorism is low in Hiroshima.
+Of course, the risk of attacks still exists due to the international position of the city.
 The global risk of terrorist attacks in public areas exists worldwide, so tourists should be vigilant.

 WOMEN TRAVELERS RISK : LOW

-Women traveling alone can feel relatively safe in Yokohama.
+Women traveling alone can feel relatively safe in this city.
 The main thing is to adhere to the usual precautions and monitor your surroundings.

-Do I Need a Visa to Visit Yokohama?
+Do I Need a Visa to Visit Hiroshima?

 Visitors to Japan must obtain a visa from one of the Japanese diplomatic missions unless they come from one of the visa-exempt countries.
 The Government of Japan currently allows citizens of 68 countries/territories to travel to Japan for tourism or business without obtaining a visa.